IMGD47/EvoPresent/Readme.md

   --margin-x 100  \              # Horizontal margin for face placement
   --margin-y 100   \           # Vertical margin for face placement
 ```
+## Text-to-Speech (TTS) Options

+For generating audio in your video pipeline, you have two main TTS options:
+### 1. OpenAI TTS
+- **Recommendation**: If speed is your priority, we recommend using OpenAI's TTS service.
+- **Note**: The voice selection with OpenAI is somewhat limited.
+For detailed options, please refer to the official OpenAI documentation.

+### 2. Personalized Voice with MegaTTS3
+- **Voice Cloning**: If you want to use your own voice, consider the [MegaTTS3 Voice Cloning](https://huggingface.co/spaces/mrfakename/MegaTTS3-Voice-Cloning) space available on Hugging Face.
+- **Preset Voices**: MegaTTS3 offers a few preset voices for use.
+Explore the available voices in the [Google Drive folder](https://drive.google.com/drive/folders/1QhcHWcy20JfqWjgqZX1YM3I6i9u4oNlr).

 ## 🏋️‍♂️ PresAesth Training